 Make sure your computer is securely plugged into a power source and turned on and the power indicator light is lit.
 Make sure the battery pack is installed properly and charged.
 Disconnect all connected USB devices (if any), and then restart your computer.
 Remove any extra memory modules you may have installed since purchase, and then restart your computer.
 If your computer is plugged into a power strip or an uninterruptible power supply (UPS), make sure the power strip or UPS is plugged into a power source and turned on.
 If you are using an external display, make sure it is plugged into a power source and turned on.
 Make sure the brightness and contrast controls are adjusted correctly.
 See the manual that came with your display for more information.
 Unplug the AC adapter and remove the battery pack.
 Wait three to five minutes.
 Reinstall the battery pack, plug the AC adapter, and then press the power button to turn on your computer.
+Make sure the LCD backlight of your computer is turned on.
+To turn on the LCD backlight, see Using Special-function Buttons (page 32) .
 Condensation may cause your computer to malfunction.
 If this occurs, do not use the computer for at least one hour.
 Check that you are using the supplied Sony AC adapter.
 For your safety, use only the genuine Sony rechargeable battery pack and AC adapter, which are supplied by Sony for your VAIO computer.

 What should I do if the green power indicator light turns on but my screen remains blank?

-Press the Alt+F4 keys several times to close the application window.
-An application error may have occurred.
-Press the Ctrl+Alt+Delete keys and click the arrow next to the Shut down button and Restart.
-Press and hold the power button for more than four seconds to shut down your computer.
+- □ Make sure the LCD backlight of your computer is turned on.
+To turn on the LCD backlight, see Using Special-function Buttons (page 32). - ☐ Press the Alt+F4 keys several times to close the application window.
+An application error may have occurred. - ☐ Press the Ctrl+Alt+Delete keys and click the arrow ☐ next to the Shut down button and Restart. - Press and hold the power button for more than four seconds to shut down your computer.
 Unplug the AC adapter and leave the computer for about five minutes.
 Then plug the AC adapter and turn on the computer again.

-Turning off your computer with the power button or the Ctrl+Alt+Delete keys may cause loss of unsaved data.
+Turning off your computer with the Ctrl+Alt+Delete keys or the power button may cause loss of unsaved data.

 What should I do if my computer or software stops responding?

-If your computer stops responding while a software application is running, press the Alt+F4 keys to close the application window.
-If the Alt+F4 keys do not work, click Start, the arrow next to the Lock button, and Shut Down to turn off your computer.
-If your computer does not turn off, press the Ctrl+Alt+Delete keys and click the arrow a next to the Shut down button and Shut Down.
-If the Windows Security window appears, click Shut Down. ☐ If your computer still does not turn off, press and hold the power button until the computer turns off.
+u window.
+If the Alt+F4 keys do not work, click Start, the arrow next to the Lock button, and Shut Down to turn off your computer If your computer does not turn off, press the Ctrl+Alt+Delete keys and click the arrow next to the Shut down button and Shut Down .
+If the Windows Security window appears, click Shut Down.
+If your computer still does not turn off, press and hold the power button until the computer turns off. !
 Turning off your computer with the Ctrl+Alt+Delete keys or the power button may cause loss of unsaved data.
 Unplug the AC adapter and remove the battery pack.
 Wait three to five minutes.
 Reinstall the battery pack, plug the AC adapter, and then press the power button to turn on your computer.
 Try reinstalling the software.
 Contact the software publisher or designated provider for technical support.